Deep learning insights into cosmological structure formation: The loss function

-\end{widetext} $\,$for a Cauchy likelihood function with scale parameter $\gamma$, under a top-hat selection function $S$ over the ground truth variable, $p \left( S \mid d \right) = \Theta \left( d_\mathrm{max} - d \right) \Theta \left( d - d_\mathrm{min} \right)$, where $\Theta$ is the Heaviside step function.
+for a Cauchy likelihood function with scale parameter $\gamma$, under a top-hat selection function $S$ over the ground truth variable, $p \left( S \mid d \right) = \Theta \left( d_\mathrm{max} - d \right) \Theta \left( d - d_\mathrm{min} \right)$, where $\Theta$ is the Heaviside step function.
 The latter arises from the fact that, by construction, the rescaled ground truth is restricted to $d_\mathrm{min} \leq d \leq d_\mathrm{max}$, where $d_\mathrm{min} = -1$ and $d_\mathrm{max}=1$.
 This selection function was needed in order to correctly model the loss at the boundaries.
-The first two terms in Eq.~\eqref{eq:lik_Cauchy_selection} arise from the Cauchy likelihood: the first is effectively a prior on $\gamma$ which is insensitive to the predictions $y$, and the second measures the difference between predicted and ground truth values weighed by the scale parameter $\gamma$.
-The third term in Eq.~\eqref{eq:lik_Cauchy_selection} comes from accounting for the selection function $S$.
+The first two terms in \eqref{eq:lik_Cauchy_selection} arise from the Cauchy likelihood: the first is effectively a prior on $\gamma$ which is insensitive to the predictions $y$, and the second measures the difference between predicted and ground truth values weighed by the scale parameter $\gamma$.
+The third term in \eqref{eq:lik_Cauchy_selection} comes from accounting for the selection function $S$.
 The normalization factor $1/N$ is not part of the negative log-likelihood but is typically introduced in the loss function so that the loss is insensitive to the size of the training set (or, of the batch size if performing batch gradient descent when training).
 The scale parameter $\gamma$ determines the half-width at half-maximum of the Cauchy distribution.
 Since the optimal value of $\gamma$ is not known a priori, we optimize that parameter during training using back-propagation, together with the rest of the weights and biases optimized by the network.
+To test the robustness of simultaneously optimizing loss function hyperparameters and network weights, we retrained the network with $\gamma$ fixed to its best-fit value and found no significant change in the performance of the network.
 The above likelihood term in the loss function satisfies our desiderata of having a heavy-tailed probability distribution function and accounting for the restricted range of ground truth $d$.